huynhmichelle/Documentation/index.md

 IntelliJ is an IDE for users to write *code* and develop software in the Java programming language.
 IntelliJ has features that can assist users in their development experience.

-In this guide, there will be walkthroughs for setting up three useful features in IntelliJ: version control, unit tests, and the Checkstyle plugin.
+In this guide, there will be walkthroughs for setting up three useful features in IntelliJ: *version control*, *unit tests*, and the Checkstyle *plugin*.

 ---